Doubly stochastic arrays with small support: Main Results

 \end{lemma}

-\begin{proof} As we have already observed, every minimum matrix is also extremal.
+\begin{proof} As we have already observed, every minimum array is also extremal.
 To show that $\F(n,m)$ is minimum we induct on the number of steps needed to complete the Euclidean Algorithm.
 Note that in view of our notation above, this number is $t+1$.
-If $t=0$, that is $m=kn$, the matrix $E(n, m)$ is of minimum support.
+If $t=0$, that is $m=kn$, the array $E(n, m)$ is of minimum support.
 So our induction begins.